 By Kathy Kuhl

-As homeschool group classes and co-ops start up, what do we tell the teacher about our child’s learning challenges?
+As homeschool group classes, co-ops, and extracurricular activities start up, what do we tell the teacher or leader about our child’s learning challenges?
 Do we say anything?
 Will we scare them off?
+What will help them?

 Whether to tell a teacher about your child’s learning difficulties